hashgraph/hedera-services/hedera-node/test-clients/SpecCookbook.md

   testLifecycle.overrideInClass(Map.of("feature.isEnabled", "true"));
 }
 ```
-(For a large feature there will multiple such test classes, of course, each with its own `@BeforeAll` method.)
+(For a large feature there will be multiple such test classes, of course, each with its own `@BeforeAll` method.)

 Second, if there are any new tests that require `feature.isEnabled=false`, place them in a test class with a
 `@BeforeAll` method that disables the feature and then restores the default after the test class finishes: